-- In the General tab, specify the size, orientation, and margin of the page.
-You can select Auto Fit to calculate the page width/height according to the width/height of the contents within the page dynamically, which is useful when the width/height of the contents in the page is unpredictable and when the report is not huge.
-For a page report tab, you can also use constant level formulas to control some page properties, if you have bound a data resource to its report body.
+- In the General tab of the dialog box, set the size, orientation, and margin for the page.
+You can select the Auto Fit option to calculate the page width/height according to the width/height of the contents within the page dynamically, which is useful when the width/height of the contents in the page is unpredictable and when the report is not huge.

-- Use the Export tab to define the page properties for the output of each export format.
+The Export tab is for defining page properties for the output of each export format.
 For more information, see Exporting Report Results.